US suspends immigration applications from 19 countries

 This major shift in trade access is now conditional not only on human rights and environmental standards, but also explicitly on migration cooperation.
 The new readmission clause will be enforceable from 1 January 2027.

-Whether the EU’s strategy will prove effective remains to be seen, critics warn that linking trade benefits to migration cooperation may amount to pressure or “blackmail” on poorer countries.
+Whether the EU’s strategy will prove effective remains to be seen.
+Critics warn that linking trade benefits to migration cooperation may amount to pressure or “blackmail” on poorer countries.

-US president Donald J Trump and US secretary of homeland security Kristi Noem
+US president Donald Trump and secretary of homeland security Kristi Noem © PHOTO FRANCIS CHUNG - POOL VIA CNP VIA ZUMA PRESS WIRE

 Related news